qmonnet/rbpf/README.md

 This function is used to register a helper function.
 The VM stores its registers in a hashmap, so the key can be any `u32` value you want.
-It may be useful for programs that should be compatible with the Linux kernel, and therefore must use specific helper numbers.
+It may be useful for programs that should be compatible with the Linux kernel and therefore must use specific helper numbers.

 ```rust,ignore